-Here are some awesome attractions to check out during your time in Coober Pedy:
+Here are some awesome attractions and man-made landmarks to check out during your time in Coober Pedy:

 PRO TIP: Coober Pedy will be the last city you go through before Alice Springs.
 As it will take you a while to get there, I highly recommend going shopping and make sure you buy loads of water!
 You can count 10L of water per person.
 There is an IGA in town where you can get supplies.

 ACTIVITIES IN COOBER PEDY: If you want to make the best of your time in Coober Pedy, you can choose to jump on guided tour.

 You will get to discover the history of Coober Pedy, explore an opal mine, see the dog fence and breathtaking Breakaways.